-Here’s what we’re focusing on for the first half of 2020.
+Here’s what we’re focusing on at the moment, and some of what we’ve done in the past.
 We’re a small volunteer team so we can’t do all we’d like to.
 If there’s something you want to draw our attention to please get in touch.

 In August 2020 the Health Information and Quality Authority published its Recommendations on the Implementation of a National Electronic Patient Summary in Ireland and invited public submissions.